Miss Philippines Earth 2016

-Miss Philippines Earth 2016 was the 16th Miss Philippines Earth pageant, held at the University of the Philippines Theater in Quezon City, Metro Manila, on June 11, 2016.
+Miss Philippines Earth 2016 was the 16th Miss Philippines Earth pageant, held at the University of the Philippines Theater in Quezon City, on June 11, 2016.

 Angelia Gabrena Ong of Manila crowned Imelda Schweighart of Puerto Princesa as her successor at the end of the event.
 Schweighart represented the Philippines at the Miss Earth 2016 pageant but failed to make it to the semifinals.

 Background

 Location

 The coronation night was supposed to be held at the Aguinaldo Shrine in Kawit, Cavite but due to severe weather conditions, this was later moved to the UP Theater in Quezon City.

 Resignations

 Due to the controversies prior to and after Miss Earth 2016, Imelda resigned from her duties as Miss Philippines Earth.
 Miss Philippines Earth-Water 2016 Loren Mar Artajos assumed the responsibilities Imelda has left.
 It was supposed to be handed over to Kiera Giel Gregorio but declined due to her law school commitments in London, therefore relinquishes her crown as well.
 Henceforth, those who are under Artajos move 2 steps higher and two semi-finalists are now part of the elemental court.

 This is the first edition where the reigning Miss Philippines Earth and Miss Philippines Earth-Air resigned.